The key to health is on your face and in your hands.

 These days, as others Google the same way I did I’m often asked the question ‘What makes Dien Chan Zone® so outstanding compared to other methods of facial reflexology?’.
 I’ve never studied another course but I have done my research and so what follows is a brief depiction.
 I mean no disrespect to the teachers and therapists using other methods.
 I see no competition only complimentary and varied approaches and I advise all potential students comparing techniques to follow their own inner guidance as to which would best suit their practice.

 NB :: I intend no disrespect to the teachers and therapists using other methods.
-I see no competition only complimentary and varied approaches.
-And I advise all potential students comparing techniques to follow their inner guidance on which would best suit their practice.
+I see no competition only varied approaches.
+I advise all potential students comparing techniques to follow their inner guidance on which would best suit their practice.
 My response is split into two sections for greater ease.

 - What is the difference between Dien Chan/m and Dien Chan Zone®?